HCEhlers/floodplain_harvesting/README.md

 The same occurs when you grow crops through irrigation, and you see your neighbor having large pumps and stores water somewhere on private property.
 Now, as satellites are crossing the skies, it becomes possible to gather information.
 Though, detecting water harvesting is not as simple as detecting a can of Coca-Cola as water storages have various sizes and forms.

-## Creating two labels to identify water harvesting
+## Creating two labels and assumptions to identify water harvesting
 We downloaded images from MAXAR Technologies in regions we knew water harvesting took place.
 From what we discovered, many of the water storages were either semi-full or empty.
 This imposed a problem as our original assumption was binary (yes/no) to detect a water storage, and though the images it was impossible to 'label' a water storage only based on completely full water storages.

 We had our original label: reservoir